Massipssa/Docs/cloud/azure/exams/dp-203-exam/prep.md

     - With T-SQL
     - From Azure Data Factory

-##  Azure Stream Analytics
-- To process streaming data and respond to data anomalies in real time
-- For Internet of Things (IoT) monitoring, web logs, remote patient monitoring, and point of sale (POS) systems
-- Stream Analytics handles security at the transport layer between the device and Azure IoT Hub

 ## AzCopy
 - Can copy 1TB
-- Splits files than execeed 200 GB
+- Splits files than executed 200 GB

 ## Azure Purview